Have you ever recommended a company to a friend? Ever discouraged a friend from going with a certain company?

 - Detractors (0 to 6): Customers who are dissatisfied with your product or with their experience with your organization.
 Detractors are unlikely to continue purchasing, much less recommend the product to others.

 Some may scoff at such a seemingly simple metric, given the abundance of overly-complex metrics and customer data in existence today, but NPS should not be taken lightly.
-Research shows that Network Promoter Score is THE leading indicator of growth.
+Research shows that Net Promoter Score is THE leading indicator of growth.
 The higher an organization’s NPS, the higher the likelihood of outperforming competitors.

 1. Encourage sharing on social media.

-Unfortunately, customers are more likely to share negative experiences on social media than positive experiences, and one angry Facebook rant has the potential to be detrimental; in a survey conducted by NewVoice, 58 percent of customers a reported that a negative experience would keep them from ever using that company again.
+Unfortunately, customers are more likely to share negative experiences on social media than positive experiences, and one angry Facebook rant has the potential to be highly detrimental; in a survey conducted by NewVoice, 58 percent of customers a reported that a negative experience would keep them from ever using that company again.
 39 percent said a negative experience would cause them to avoid a company for two or more years.

 Encourage your promoters to share their positive experiences by offering your customers a hashtag for Twitter and Instagram, and holding contests that reward customers for social sharing.